Welcome

 Acknowledgements

-Thank you to Counsel McCullen of the firm Duncan Bergman Mandell for taking an arts case since our last newsletter.
+Thank you to R. Bisi Adeyemo of BakerHostetler for taking a case since our last newsletter!

 GLA and its Georgia PATENTS Program thank the companies, law firms and patent practitioners who earned a 2024 USPTO Patent Pro Bono Certificate.